Samantha Cogan

-Samantha "Sam" Cogan (born July 7, 1997) is a Canadian professional ice hockey forward who most recently played for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
+Samantha "Sam" Cogan (born July 7, 1997) is a Canadian professional ice hockey player who is a forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She previously played for SDE HF of the 26 Swedish Women's Hockey League (SDHL).
 She played college ice hockey at Wisconsin and won a national title with the team in 2019.

 Playing career

 Cogan first started playing hockey at six years old.
 Her father was initially apprehensive about her playing hockey but her mother and friends convinced him to let her play the sport.
-She shoots left.

 Junior

 Cogan began her junior career in the Provincial Women's Hockey League (PWHL or Provincial WHL; renamed Ontario Women's Hockey League in 2023) playing for the Nepean Wildcats in her home city of Ottawa, Ontario.
 She spent four seasons with the team, from 2011 to 2015, and in her final season was named alternate captain and helped lead the team to their first regular season championship.
 Cogan was the team's leading scorer in her second season and was a top-three point and goal scorer during her other three seasons.